 Back home.
 I’ve decided to take the bicalutamide – I had ten pills left, so they’ll be my trial dose – I’ve got to fight this disease……I’m doing everything else I can – fitness, diet etc, so I’ll give em a go.
 I’m still questionning that last Prostap jab, i didn’t get any lump, no sign of the depot of drugs and I’m getting some of the old pre HT me back… nocturnal erections and I appear to be “growing some”, as they say, curious.
 We’ll see after the next jab…

 Well.
 I’m very impressed.
 I was told “it’ll be six weeks” but the letter arrived today.
 Informing me that an appointment has been made for the 7th February.
 So my radiotherapy will start.
 Wow.
 So my Onco and her team have pulled all out the stops.
+I must point out here that this blog was picked up by my onco and they felt it should be used to improve NHS treatment….so, s good result.
 A letter within 3 weeks and an appointment in 4.
 Brilliant.
 My dark side imagines an ulterior motive of perhaps there’s something wrong and we’d better get him in?
 He sounds mentally unstable…get him zapped asap!
 No, I guess things just worked out and a slot became available!
 A nice Monday, 1230 meeting and then 1330 linac zap.
 I’m so glad I gave up drinking last Sunday…in preparation for getting my body leaner and fitter plus initiating the hydration regime…half full bladder/empty rectum!
 Lol.
 So a bit of a stir on to fix up a 25 night accommodation!
 And find the £2000 to pay for it!
 At least I’ve completed my double marathon and raised £600 for Prostate Cancer UK.
 The charity has almost reached £1 million!
 The end is in site….but then that’s another advantage of wearing a kilt!
 (Homage Joke to Barry Cryer RIP)

 Hmm, I spoke too soon.
 Seven days back on the bicalutamide and I had a big meltdown last night.
 No reason.
 No angst about anything in particular.
 Crept into bed at 1700, crying and sobbing.
 Rescued by my wife who said those magic words: “maybe we could open a bottle of wine?”.
 Ha.
 Was it a cunning ploy?
 No, I remained tearful all night but it was nice to have some wine.
 Maybe I was being too harsh on myself.
 A lot of friends have said, look after yourself, treat yourself.
 So, maybe we’ll stick to plan A which was a dry week with a beer or two at weekends.
 Hmm, 10 days go by and the emotional state doesn’t change – another tearful meltdown last night – I said I’d give these pills the two weeks (one week before the Prostap jab and one week after), so that may be the case.
 I’ve started taking my own turkey tail mushrooms (picked in the Gwaun Valley – along with a fungi expert!), cleaned, frozen , dried and then powdered.
 Supposed to have immune boosting and even cancer fighting properties – we shall see.
 Meanwhile it’s time today for Prostap jab No 2.
 Friday is PCR swab.
 Then Monday it’s the beginning of the four weeks of radiotherapy.